Escorted Great tour of Portugal & Spain (17 days) from Madrid

 Departure days of the tour

-The Great tour of Portugal & Spain includes:
+Escorted Great tour of Portugal & Spain (17 days) from Madrid includes:

 Day 1.
 (Tuesday) MADRID